Asian stocks skid after weak China factory readings

-Asian stock markets tumbled Wednesday as 2019 trading began, after surveys showed Chinese manufacturing weakening.
+Asian stock markets tumbled Wednesday as 2019 trading began with news of weaker Chinese manufacturing.

 CHINESE FACTORIES: Surveys by China's government and a major business magazine showed activity weakened in December as global and domestic demand cooled.
 Forecasters said that could send shockwaves through Asian economies that supply Chinese factories with raw materials and components.
 Chinese export growth has held up as producers rushed to fill orders before possible new U.S. tariff hikes in Washington's trade battle with Beijing, but forecasters said that effect may be fading.

-ANALYST'S COMMENT: The Chinese manufacturing downturn "raises a few red flags," said Vishnu Varathan of Mizuho Bank in a report.
+ANALYST'S COMMENT: The Chinese manufacturing downturn "raises a few red flags," said Mizuho Bank's Vishnu Varathan in a report.
 The slide is "not entirely surprising given more challenging global trade conditions," but it is "potentially symptomatic of far sharper underlying demand pullback," said Varathan.
-China's trade and investment ties with its neighbors mean the slowdown "will reverberate more widely to other Asian exporters."
+China's extensive trade ties with its neighbors mean the slowdown "will reverberate more widely to other Asian exporters."

+US-CHINA TRADE TALKS: Investors are looking ahead to talks this month aimed at settling a U.S.-Chinese tariff battle that threatens to dampen global economic growth.
+Presidents Donald Trump and Xi Jinping agreed Dec.
+1 to a 90-day suspension of further tariff hikes in their fight over Beijing's technology policy but left in place penalties already imposed.
+No date has been announced but both sides have expressed interest in a settlement.
+Economists say the 90-day window is likely too small to resolve the full range of issues that bedevil their relations.

+NORTH KOREA: Leader Kim Jong Un expressed hope for extending nuclear talks with Trump this year but said Pyongyang is ready to take a different path if Washington "misjudges the patience of our people."
+Some analysts say North Korea has been trying to drive a wedge between Washington and Seoul and put the burden for action on the United States.
+Pyongyang has accused Washington of failing to respond to its dismantling of a nuclear testing ground and suspension of nuclear and long-range missile tests.

 CURRENCY: The dollar edged down to 109.36 yen from Monday's 109.67.
 The euro declined to $1.1446 from $1.1466.